Mark Taimanov: International teams

 Taimanov represented the USSR in international team play with enormous success.
 At the 1956 Chess Olympiad in Moscow, as first reserve he scored (+6−0=5), winning team gold and board bronze medals.
 This was his only Olympiad appearance.

 Taimanov represented the USSR four times in the European Team Chess Championship.
 At Vienna 1957, he played board seven, scored (+2−0=3), winning team and board gold medals.
 At Oberhausen 1961, he played board eight, scored (+6−0=3), and won team and board gold medals.

 At Hamburg 1965, he played board seven, scored (+3−1=4), and won team and board gold medals.
 At Kapfenberg 1970, he played board six, scored (+4−0=2), and won team and board gold medals.

 In the inaugural Russia (USSR) vs Rest of the World team match, Belgrade 1970, he played board seven, and scored (+2−1=1) against Wolfgang Uhlmann.

 Chess legacy

-Taimanov was one of the few players to have beaten six world champions (Botvinnik, Vasily Smyslov, Mikhail Tal, Tigran Petrosian, Spassky, and Anatoly Karpov).
+Taimanov was one of the few players to have beaten six world champions (Botvinnik, Vasily Smyslov, Mikhail Tal, Tigran Petrosian, Boris Spassky, and Anatoly Karpov).
 Opening variations are named after Taimanov in the Sicilian Defence, Modern Benoni and Nimzo-Indian Defence.
 He wrote books on two of his named variations, as well as an autobiographical best games collection.
 Taimanov's favorite chess players were Alexander Alekhine, Mikhail Tal, and Garry Kasparov.